KiraCore/testnet/README.md

 ## Unjailing Stopped Validator Nodes

 It might happen that your running validator stops producing blocks due to hardware or software malfunction.
-As the result of your node halted block production it might become inactive (removed from consensus) and thus require sending an activate transaction:
+As the result of your node halted block production it might become inactive (removed from consensus for ~10 minutes) and thus require sending an activate transaction:

 ```
 sekaid tx customslashing activate --from validator --keyring-backend=test --home=$SEKAID_HOME --chain-id=$NETWORK_NAME --fees=1000ukex --yes | jq